kirill-kolomin/ngx-testbox-docs/docs/Api/run-tasks-until-stable.md

 - This function processes only HTTP requests made using Angular `HttpClient`.
 - After calling `runTasksUntilStable`, the fixture is guaranteed to be stable.
 - When `setInterval` is used inside the Angular zone, stabilization may fail.
 Use `debug: true` to detect it.
+- `stabilizationTimeAdvance` is a per-attempt time step, not a one-time wait.
+For timer-driven flows, tune it together with `maxAttempts`.
+- Rule of thumb: `stabilizationTimeAdvance * maxAttempts` should cover the debounce, throttle, or timer delay you need to flush.

 ---